ghostwan/PodTube/README.md

 ## TODO (next):

-- Find a way to easily subscribe to a feed/user without going through pushbullet.
 - Allow to choose in which directory do download a file at download time
 - Find a way to be podcast player compatible
 - Search for feed to add